ryeones/fomties.com/_pages/home.md

 id: ryan tham
 permalink: /
 ---
-## **figuring out your twenties is a mess. but you’re not behind.**
+# your 20s is messy. but you’re not behind.

-**everyone’s pretending to have it figured out.**
+*everyone’s pretending to have it figured out.*

-- dropouts running 6-figure agencies from penthouses in dubai.
+- dropouts running 6-figure agencies from dubai penthouses

-- frat boys posting lambos from “ecom wins.”
+- frat boys flexing lambos from “ecom wins”

 - founders at 19, burnout by 23, “coaching” by 24.